The Constitution of Kenya promulgated on 27/08/2010 in its preamble, is everything that its citizens hoped for:

 As per the provisions of Section 1 (3) of the Constitution Parliament, the Executive and the Judiciary in Kenya are only delegated to exercise the sovereign power of the people of Kenya as delineated in the supreme law of the land being the Constitution.

-The aspirations of the Kenyan people as embodied in the Preamble to the Constitution stand at risk of being subverted, mutilated and rendered impotent by our Parliamentarians and other arms of government being the Executive and the Judiciary.
+The aspirations of the Kenyan people as embodied in the Preamble to the Constitution stand at risk of being subverted, mutilated, and rendered impotent by our Parliamentarians and other arms of government the Executive and the Judiciary.

 Currently, there is too much clamor to change the Constitution.

-Professor Karuti Kanyinga, Kenya -Democracy and Political Participation, says besides the Constitution has addressed some of the obstacles that prevented the consolidation of democratic gains.
-These is through the two levels of government, the appointments to public office reflects the face of Kenya.
+Professor Karuti Kanyinga, Kenya – Democracy and Political Participation, says besides the Constitution has addressed some of the obstacles that prevented the consolidation of democratic gains.
+This is through the two levels of government, the appointments to public office reflect the face of Kenya.

 However, the Professor writes “The Constitutional promise to deliver democracy will not be realized if the values and principles of the Constitution are not translated into concrete actions.

-To realise these principles and anchor a democratic order, Kenya must nurture the rule of law by committing to enforce all laws and embracing constitutionalism.”
+To realize these principles and anchor a democratic order, Kenya must nurture the rule of law by committing to enforce all laws and embracing constitutionalism.”